ahnitz/phy-607-2025/class_notes/10-20/notes.md

          * Does it get stuck at any other locations?
          * For gradient descent, try different step size scale factors.
 How does this change the convergence?
-    * Plot the the path that each iteration traverses through
+    * Plot the the path that each iteration traverses through for all methods (except brute-force).
-        * Compare the path that gradient descent vs newton's method takes
+        * Compare the paths that each take